- Riverside Community Special School

 - T 023 9225 0138

 - E office.riverside@…rside.hants.sch.uk

-- A special state school for pupils aged from 3 to 11
+- A state special school for boys and girls aged from 3 to 11.

 - Boarding: No

 - Latest Overall effectiveness Outstanding 1